pcordjs/rest/README.md

 ## Getting Started

-As an example, let's have a bot send a message containing "Hello World!" to a channel.
+As an example, we'll make a bot user send "Hello World!" to a channel.

 To begin, you must first create a `RESTClient` object.
 The `botToken` variable should be set to the bot's token, retrieved from the Discord Developer Portal.
-In addition, set `channelId` to the ID of the channel you would like to send the message to.
+In addition, set `channelId` to the ID of the channel you would like the bot to send the message to.

 ```ts